eclipse-che/che/CONTRIBUTING.md

 ### Workspace Loader

-Workspace loader source code is located in [https://github.com/eclipse/che-workspace-loader](https://github.com/eclipse/che-workspace-loader) folder.
+Workspace loader source code is located in [https://github.com/eclipse/che-workspace-loader](https://github.com/eclipse/che-workspace-loader) repository.
 Here is the developer workflow if you want to contribute to it:

 #### Devfile for workspace loader development